SJeevitha007/StackExchange-question-quality-detection/README.md

 Aim: Categorise the StackOverflow questions into various quality classes.

 Dataset Creation:
-You can download the dataset from here.
-The folder contains two files, one is the zipped file containing multiple XML files, another is a readme file describing the details related to each xml file.
-You can work on Post.xml only.
-You can also use Stack Exchange API to sample the dataset directly from there.
-You can store each question’s information as a document in the mongoDB collection, or you can create a DataFrame to store all the features related to each question.
-Create a program to label the data into three categories:

 1. Good-Quality questions: Questions for which score is greater than 5 and answer count is greater than 0 should be labelled as good quality questions.
 2. Low-Quality questions: Questions for which the score is between 0 to 5 and having no answers should be labelled as low-quality questions.
-3. Very-low quality questions: Questions which have negative scores Feature Extraction: Since you are performing the labelling by yourself, any set of features can be used for the classification scores and answer_count.
+3. Very-low quality questions: Questions which have negative scores

+Feature Extraction: Since you are performing the labelling by yourself, any set of features can be used for the classification scores and answer_count.
 Your task is to come up with a feature set which allows you to get more accuracy.

 Parsing the XML file:
 There are various ways to parse an XML file.
 Easiest way is to use celementtree library of Python to parse the Posts.xml file.
 Refer to the following document on how to parse an XML